Sage The Super Q Blender review: A premium blender worth the investment

 Final verdict

 This blender is extremely easy to use and is a must for soup lovers who like to make their own on a regular basis.
 With it being a rather expensive piece of kit, it really needs to be something you use a few times per week at least to get your money’s worth.
 So if you’re looking to make your own juices, health shots, fruit smoothies and soups on a daily basis, then it’s worth the investment.
-If using frozen ingredients, things may be a little more difficult, particularly if you're wanting to use the smaller-sized jug, and we'd recommend defrosting for a little while before blending.
+If using frozen ingredients, things may be a little more difficult, particularly if you want to use the smaller-sized jug, and we'd recommend defrosting for a little while before blending.

 What's the difference between the Super Q and the Sage Q?